deepak-appinventiv/checkpoint_doc/docs/quivio/components/inputs/customTouchableInput.md

 ## Description

-`CustomTouchableInput` is a React Native component that provides a custom touchable input field with various features such as animations, error handling, and dynamic styling.
+`CustomTouchableInput` is a component that provides a custom touchable input field with various features such as animations, error handling, and dynamic styling.
 This component supports prefixes, icons, and interactive labels, making it suitable for modern UI requirements.

 ---